 The University has a policy of internal adjudication in matters relating to alleged discrimination.
 Any faculty member, staff member, or student, including without restriction, those on temporary or part-time status, who believes that he or she has been discriminated or retaliated against should file a complaint under the Grievance Procedure for Equal Opportunity.
 Any attempt to penalize or retaliate against a person for filing a complaint or participating in the investigation of a complaint of discrimination and/or harassment will be treated as a separate and distinct violation of this policy.
-To contact the Equal Opportunity Office: 755 Research Parkway, Building 4, Suite 429 - 405-271-2110.

-The most up to date University policy regarding non-discrimination may be viewed in the current faculty handbook: https://ouhsc.edu/provost/documents/FacultyHandbookOUHSC.pdf
+The Institutional Equity Office is located at the Williams Pavilion (920 Stanton L Young, room 2320). - The Institutional Equity Office can be contacted at (405)271-2110 or via email at ieo@ou.edu.
+The most up to date University policy regarding non-discrimination may be viewed in the current faculty handbook: https://provost.ouhsc.edu/Policies-and-Procedures/HSC-Faculty-Handbook